2005 Sacagawea Dollar Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 The Easy Way to Know Your 2005 Sacagawea Dollar Value

-Figuring out a coin’s true value isn’t as simple as checking the date on the back.
-Mint marks matter—a “P,” “D,” or “S” can make a real difference.
+Figuring out a coin’s true value isn’t as simple as checking the date.
+Mint marks matter — a “P,” “D,” or “S” can make a real difference.
+And if you have a Satin Finish version from the 2005 Uncirculated Mint Set, that’s graded differently from a regular business strike.

-Then there’s the condition: even tiny scratches or wear patterns can shift the value significantly.
-And if you’ve got one of those special Satin finish versions from the Mint Set?
-That’s a whole different ballgame.
+Even tiny scratches or carbon spots can shift the value dramatically.
 These questions can turn a simple curiosity into hours of research.

 That’s exactly why we built CoinValueChecker APP.
 Just snap a photo of your coin, and our app instantly analyzes the mint mark, condition, and special characteristics.